Xeway/ERC/README.md

 ```solidity
 function cancel() external returns (bool);
 ```
 Allows the writer to cancel the option and retrieve his/its locked token(s) (used as collateral).
-Writer can only execute this function if the option hasn't been bought or if the option hasn't been exercised and the period `durationExerciseAfterExpiration` happening after `expiration` has passed.
+Writer can only execute this function if the option hasn't been bought.

 *Returns a boolean depending on whether or not the function was successfully executed.*